-These are the key findings from the 2020 Deloitte European Hotel Industry survey, conducted as part of the annual European Hotel Industry Conference.
-The survey was closed on Thursday 1st October.
-The survey represents the views of a sample of senior hospitality figures, including owners, operators, lenders, developers and investors.
+These are the key findings from the 2023 Deloitte European Hotel Industry survey, conducted as part of the annual European Hotel Industry Conference.
+The survey took place between 18 September and 10 October 2023.
+The survey represents the views of a sample constituting senior figures from the hospitality industry including owners, operators, lenders, developers and investors.

 Top 10 regional UK cities for investment

 Edinburgh remains the most attractive city for hotel investment in 2024 for the third consecutive year, while Oxford gained two places to become the second most attractive city in the UK.
 Meanwhile, Manchester, Bath, Glasgow and Aberdeen all dropped in the ranking compared with last year.